 My experience lately has been that the institutions reviewing the DPOAs have been reluctant to accept a document naming two persons as co-AIFs since one may countermand the other.
 And, it’s also not clear in the law that you can have two DPOAs executed consecutively to two different people without voiding the first; nor that having two DPOAs in place might not also present a countermanding issue.

 Our experience has been somewhat different.
-I asked the other attorneys in our office if they had run into the problem with documents with two agents being rejected by financial institutions and no one had to date.
+I asked the other attorneys in our office if they had run into the problem with documents with two agents being rejected by financial institutions and no one had.
 In addition, we have always been uncomfortable with the idea of two separate documents naming two different agents.
 There is the issue of one countermanding the other, but also the problem of communication and lack of transparency.
 If daughter A goes to bank X with her power of attorney to conduct financial transactions, won't bank X be surprised and confused when daughter B shows up with her totally separate document?

 Clearly, every situation is different and requires a different solution.
 But here are a few rules of thumb: